Work status: HR guide

 The person must also not be providing the work or services as a business.
 This means that they must not be in business themselves but instead working for others.

 The requirement for personal work or services was considered in the Deliveroo case.
 It was held that as the couriers had a right to find replacements there was no personal work or services and, as a result, the couriers were not deemed to be workers.
-By contrast in the recent Pimlico Plumbers case, it was held that even though the plumber had a right to substitute another Pimlico operative the dominant feature of the contracts was personal performance.
+By contrast in the Pimlico Plumbers case, it was held that even though the plumber had a right to substitute another Pimlico operative the dominant feature of the contracts was personal performance.

 Again the work or service must be done by the person under contract, but there also needs to be an element of control present.
-Control could mean, for instance, whether the person is subject to an internal disciplinary policy or, say, whether the person has to wear a uniform.
+Control could mean, for instance, whether the person is subject to an internal disciplinary policy or, for example, whether the person has to wear a uniform.
 There may be other factors to consider too.

 Criticism of working practices, particularly relating to people working in the gig economy and on zero-hours contracts, led to a review by Matthew Taylor.
 In his report, published back on 11 July 2017, he put forward various proposals.